 17. How can I achieve my #1 priority faster?
 It’s not about being impatient.
 It’s about pushing yourself to think of creative ways to get faster results.

 18. What tasks should I stop doing?
-We all waste time.
+We all waste of time.
 Identify those tasks and stop doing them.

 19. What tasks am I procrastinating?
 Use the time you’re saving by answering the previous question for this.
 We all avoid important tasks — things that we should be doing.
 Things that we avoid.